2021 Construction Management Degree Guide

 A Spike in Construction Management Degrees

-Approximately 67 colleges in the U.S. offer a construction management degree of some kind.
-Our 2020 Best Colleges for Construction Management ranking analyzes 33 of these schools to determine the best overall colleges for construction management students.
+Approximately 108 colleges in the U.S. offer a construction management degree of some kind.
+This year's Best Colleges for Construction Management ranking compares 38 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of construction management programs later in this article.

 What Are The Requirements For a Degree in Construction Management